Maple Leaf Sports & Entertainment: Recent projects

-In March 2011 Downsview Park was selected as the site of Toronto FC's new state-of-the-art academy and training facility.
-Construction began on the BMO Training Ground in May 2011, and the facility opened in June 2012.
-It includes three grass fields, one domed turf field and a field house.
-MLSE spent more than $21 million building the facility and pays rent for the land, In July 2014 it was announced that MLSE would expand the training grounds to house a practice facility for the Argos, which would rent the facility from MLSE and practice on a nearby city owned field.
+In May 2011 construction began on KIA Training Ground, Toronto FC's new academy and training facility located at Downsview Park.
+Opened in June 2012, it includes three grass fields, one domed turf field and a field house.
+MLSE spent more than $21 million building the facility and pays rent for the land on a 20-year lease.
+In July 2014 it was announced that MLSE would expand the training grounds at a cost of $2 million to house a practice facility for the Argos, which would rent the facility from MLSE and practice on a nearby city owned field.
 The team moved in that September, but later moved their practice facility to Lamport Stadium in 2018.
+In 2018 the facility was renamed BMO Training Ground & Academy, after a sponsorship agreement was signed with the Bank of Montreal.